hashicorp/vault-client-go/docs/PkiTidyCancelResponse.md

 NewPkiTidyCancelResponseWithDefaults instantiates a new PkiTidyCancelResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAcmeAccountDeletedCount

+`func (o *PkiTidyCancelResponse) GetAcmeAccountDeletedCount() int32`

+GetAcmeAccountDeletedCount returns the AcmeAccountDeletedCount field if non-nil, zero value otherwise.

+### GetAcmeAccountDeletedCountOk

+`func (o *PkiTidyCancelResponse) GetAcmeAccountDeletedCountOk() (*int32, bool)`

+GetAcmeAccountDeletedCountOk returns a tuple with the AcmeAccountDeletedCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAcmeAccountDeletedCount

+`func (o *PkiTidyCancelResponse) SetAcmeAccountDeletedCount(v int32)`

+SetAcmeAccountDeletedCount sets AcmeAccountDeletedCount field to given value.

+### HasAcmeAccountDeletedCount

+`func (o *PkiTidyCancelResponse) HasAcmeAccountDeletedCount() bool`

+HasAcmeAccountDeletedCount returns a boolean if a field has been set.

+### GetAcmeAccountRevokedCount

+`func (o *PkiTidyCancelResponse) GetAcmeAccountRevokedCount() int32`

+GetAcmeAccountRevokedCount returns the AcmeAccountRevokedCount field if non-nil, zero value otherwise.

+### GetAcmeAccountRevokedCountOk

+`func (o *PkiTidyCancelResponse) GetAcmeAccountRevokedCountOk() (*int32, bool)`

+GetAcmeAccountRevokedCountOk returns a tuple with the AcmeAccountRevokedCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAcmeAccountRevokedCount

+`func (o *PkiTidyCancelResponse) SetAcmeAccountRevokedCount(v int32)`

+SetAcmeAccountRevokedCount sets AcmeAccountRevokedCount field to given value.

+### HasAcmeAccountRevokedCount

+`func (o *PkiTidyCancelResponse) HasAcmeAccountRevokedCount() bool`

+HasAcmeAccountRevokedCount returns a boolean if a field has been set.

+### GetAcmeAccountSafetyBuffer

+`func (o *PkiTidyCancelResponse) GetAcmeAccountSafetyBuffer() int32`

+GetAcmeAccountSafetyBuffer returns the AcmeAccountSafetyBuffer field if non-nil, zero value otherwise.

+### GetAcmeAccountSafetyBufferOk

+`func (o *PkiTidyCancelResponse) GetAcmeAccountSafetyBufferOk() (*int32, bool)`

+GetAcmeAccountSafetyBufferOk returns a tuple with the AcmeAccountSafetyBuffer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAcmeAccountSafetyBuffer

+`func (o *PkiTidyCancelResponse) SetAcmeAccountSafetyBuffer(v int32)`

+SetAcmeAccountSafetyBuffer sets AcmeAccountSafetyBuffer field to given value.

+### HasAcmeAccountSafetyBuffer

+`func (o *PkiTidyCancelResponse) HasAcmeAccountSafetyBuffer() bool`

+HasAcmeAccountSafetyBuffer returns a boolean if a field has been set.

+### GetAcmeOrdersDeletedCount

+`func (o *PkiTidyCancelResponse) GetAcmeOrdersDeletedCount() int32`

+GetAcmeOrdersDeletedCount returns the AcmeOrdersDeletedCount field if non-nil, zero value otherwise.

+### GetAcmeOrdersDeletedCountOk

+`func (o *PkiTidyCancelResponse) GetAcmeOrdersDeletedCountOk() (*int32, bool)`

+GetAcmeOrdersDeletedCountOk returns a tuple with the AcmeOrdersDeletedCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAcmeOrdersDeletedCount

+`func (o *PkiTidyCancelResponse) SetAcmeOrdersDeletedCount(v int32)`

+SetAcmeOrdersDeletedCount sets AcmeOrdersDeletedCount field to given value.

+### HasAcmeOrdersDeletedCount

+`func (o *PkiTidyCancelResponse) HasAcmeOrdersDeletedCount() bool`

+HasAcmeOrdersDeletedCount returns a boolean if a field has been set.

 ### GetCertStoreDeletedCount